The Truth About Gut Parasites - Should I Be Worried?

 • A rich community of immune cells that will release cytokines, chemokines, and other immune molecules to help increase your defenses [26].

 Learn more about your gut microbiome and its strength by taking a Tiny Health test!
-While our test can’t detect helminthic parasites (worms), it can detect protist parasites (and over 120,000 microbes!) and give you actionable steps to address any gut imbalances to make sure it’s ready to tackle any parasitic infection.
-If your test detects a parasite but you are not feeling any symptoms, remember that this is totally normal.
+While our test can’t detect helminthic parasites (worms), it can test for intestinal parasites like protists (and over 120,000 microbes!) and give you actionable steps to address any gut imbalances to make sure it’s ready to tackle any parasitic infection.
+If your gut biome test kit detects a parasite but you are not feeling any symptoms, remember that this is totally normal.
 Always consult your healthcare provider if you have any concerns.

 References